moriss/Cs50x_practice_21/README.md

 //My code won't be perfect and I welcome feedback from others.
 (If I don't get feedback then how can I learn?)

+//My explanations may not be accurate but they have helped me to understand every step of my code.

 //I try, whenever I can, to run a program in main then run the same program with my own function.
 This isn't alwys straight forward and is well worth the practice.
 I am particularly thinking about the 'swap' task.

 //Anyway, I hope beginners have a go and find this useful.